Three reasons for choosing the Glaston Heat Strengthening System HS10/HS12

-Glaston Heat Strengthening System HS10/HS12 has been developed to provide your machine with the heat strengthening capability to process glass in thicknesses 3–12 mm.
+The Glaston Heat Strengthening System HS10/HS12 has been developed to provide your machine with the heat-strengthening capability to process glass in thicknesses from 3–12 mm.

-Heat strengthened glass is processed with much less pressure than tempered glass.
-The critical question in the manufacturing process how to create a sufficient stress level in the glass.
+Heat-strengthened glass is processed with much less pressure than tempered glass.
+The critical question in the manufacturing process is how to create a sufficient stress level in the glass.

-The Glaston Heat Strengthening System HS10/HS12 controls the cooling coefficient during the heat strengthening process.
-The strength and duration of the pressure wave is controlled automatically according to the set heat strengthening profile.
+The Glaston Heat Strengthening System HS10/HS12 controls the cooling coefficient during the heat-strengthening process.
+The strength and duration of the pressure wave are controlled automatically according to the set heat-strengthening profile.

 #automation #iControL #scanner #upgrades